sanahmed/PhaME/README.md

     - the average genome size
     - number of whole genome SNPs
     - and coding region SNPs
-  - A pairwise list of all SNPs and coordinates between references and samples
+  - A pairwise list of all compared position with coordinates between references and samples
     - `project`_comparison.txt
     - `project`_stats.txt (also contains if SNPs are in coding or non-coding regions)
   - A matrix file that lists the number of SNPs present between genomes